colour-science/colour-science.org/output/posts/colour-040-is-available/index.rst

     `Black <https://pypi.org/project/black>`__.
 -   Many Python 3 features such as *f-Strings* or the ``dataclass`` decorator have been adopted.
--   The plotting API has been improved to be more consistent when setting the colours of some figures, e.g. spectral or planckian locus.
+-   The plotting API has been improved to be more consistent when setting the colours of some figures, e.g., spectral or planckian locus.
 -   New colour appearance models:

     -   *Zhai and Luo (2018)* chromatic adaptation model.